NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 The Central Government can accept an application from a person or group of people to form a company with charitable objectives if the conditions are met.
 Once you’ve paid all the requisite fees, the Registrar of Companies will register your company.

-You may be thinking about what conditions are that should meet the prospects to register an NGO in India.
+You may be thinking about what conditions should meet the prospects of registering an NGO in India.
 That is nothing different than what you can assume when you register for a company in India.
-The conditions are like; INC 29 form cannot be used for incorporating section 8 company when you are not intending to promote any of the science, for environmental good, social welfare protection, art, sport, research, etc.
+The conditions are like this; INC 29 form cannot be used for incorporating section 8 company when you do not intend to promote any of the science, for environmental good, social welfare protection, art, sport, research, etc.

 Benefits of a Section 8 Company

 A section 8 company is a form of society or association.
 A section 8 company offers a number of advantages to the members.
-An important point to note is that in the case of illegal businesses, a section 8 company cannot offer protection to the beneficial owners of the companies.
-However, in other cases, the company can be given a certificate of qualification by the authorities.
-There are benefits, which will help and support you to grow and spread more care to needy people.
+An important point to note is that in the case of illegal businesses, you cannot offer a Section 8 company protection to the beneficial owners of the companies.
+However, in other cases, you can give the company a certificate of qualification by the authorities.
+Here are the benefits that will help and support you to grow and spread more care to needy people.

-- No stamp duty for section 8 company registration process.
+• No stamp duty for the Section 8 company registration process.

 Documents required for Section 8 Company